-We’re not going to get into the details of syncing up your Facebook and Shopify, since the Shopify resources on that are super detailed already.
-What we do want to point out is that the Meta (formerly Facebook) Conversion API (CAPI) is an extra step that will ensure your Shopify Store and Facebook Ads are sharing as much data as possible.
+We also need to point out is that the Meta (formerly Facebook) Conversion API (CAPI) is an extra step that will ensure your Shopify Store and Facebook Ads are sharing as much data as possible.
 The CAPI is meant to supplement, not replace the Pixel.

 Unsurprisingly, the percentage of users who opted in when prompted was in the single digits.
 Meaning that for over 90% of iPhone users, the Meta Pixel was no longer tracking their behavior.
 This, combined with overall signal loss from people clearing cookies, Adblockers, and the overall end of cookies looming on the horizon, spells an order loss of over 20% for Shopify stores.

 If you want to learn all about iOS 14.5 and how to overcome this data loss, check out: Digital Marketing after iOS 14.5.